briatte/parlnet/DATA.md

 Furthermore, due to a redistricting reform, many constituencies are missing in the Swedish data for years prior to 2002.

 * * *

-It is also technically feasable to build and plot the networks as bipartite graphs, with bills as the primary mode and sponsors as the secondary mode, by using [sparse matrixes](http://solomonmessing.wordpress.com/2012/09/30/working-with-bipartiteaffiliation-network-data-in-r/) and only slightly different visualization code.
-The bills, however, have very little attributes of their own (only a few chambers provide keywords or legislative outcomes).